Bellevue 2044 - Housing

 There is No Affordable Housing for our Family

-by noplacelikehome, over 1 year ago
+by noplacelikehome, about 2 years ago

 We are 40 somethings with a family - soon to put our youngest of three kids in the schools here.
 This is the area I grew up in, and never expected to find myself wondering if we would soon be priced out of living here.
 We originally moved back here when our first child was born after spending several years on the East Coast and wanting to escape the skyrocketing costs of living there.
 We had no idea that we would face much worse housing shortages and astronomical prices on structures valued 1/4th of their selling price moving here.
 When...
 Continue reading